Applying to the Honors Track

 The Honors Thesis

-Honors students develop and present a thesis prospectus.
 The thesis must be comparative in nature, and should entail work in both of the student’s focus fields.
-If the prospectus is approved by both the seminar leader and the student’s thesis advisor, then the student enrolls in Thesis (COLT 403) during winter of senior year.
-The thesis is completed under the supervision of the thesis advisor, and must be submitted to both the advisor and a second reader by the fifth week of spring term.
-The thesis must then be approved by the advisor and second faculty member after a formal presentation.
-Both thesis advisor and second reader should be chosen from the Comparative Literature Faculty or Participating Faculty.
+If the prospectus is approved by both the Director of Undergraduate Studies and the student’s thesis adviser, then the student enrolls in Thesis (COLT 403) during Winter of their senior year.
+The thesis is completed under the supervision of the thesis adviser, and a copy signed by both the adviser and the second reader must be submitted to the department by the fifth week of Spring term.
+The final draft of the thesis must then be approved by the advisor and second faculty member after a formal presentation.
+Both thesis adviser and second reader should be chosen from the Comparative Literature Faculty or Participating Faculty.

 Schedule and Deadlines